- US Online Poker

 As 2019 drew to a close, Michigan ended years’ worth of debate and finally legalized online gambling.
 Late in December, Governor Gretchen Whitmer signed into law a pair of bills known as the Lawful Internet Gaming Act (LIGA) and Lawful Sports Betting Act (LBSA).
 Together, they covered the full spectrum of gambling options, including online casino, online poker, retail and mobile sports betting, and even daily fantasy sports.

-Online casinos will be taxed at between 20% and 28% depending on their earnings.
-Those partnered with one of the three Detroit commercial casinos will pay an additional 1.25% to the city.
+Online casinos are taxed at between 20% and 28% depending on their earnings.
+Those partnered with one of the three Detroit commercial casinos pay an additional 1.25% to the city.

 Gambling, legal or otherwise, will always carry certain risks.
 The rush it produces can be habit forming for some and every state that legalizes online casino or other gambling products needs a plan in place to help at risk players.